tpg/yerp/README.md

 # Yerp

 Yerp is an object property validation library for PHP.
-It was written to provide simply validation for some other libraries, but it has some value elsewhere.
+It was written to provide simply validation for some other libraries, but it may have some value elsewhere.

 Yerp uses PHP Attributes to set validation rules on public properties.
 You can then pass an instance of that object to the validator and get a result.
 Results are are boolean, so there's no translation or language requirements.
 You can specify your own messages based on the result.